macica2/key-remapping-plus/README.md

+# NOTE: This plugin is currently no longer maintained by me.
+If you want to be a contributor and own future updates, let me know.

 # Key Remapping Plus
 This plugin is an exact copy of the official Key Remapping plugin, with the following features that can be configured in the plugin settings.